Joining the Library

 How do I access the library materials?

-You can use your own player (like a Smart phone, iPad, Android tablet or compatible CD/DVD player) or rent a Wi-Fi or 3G DAISY player.
+You can use your own player (like a Smart phone, iPad, Android tablet) or rent a Wi-Fi or 3G DAISY player.
 More information on how to access the Library.

 Can I have a copy of your catalogue?